cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 > hostname
 <img width="1032" height="677" alt="image" src="https://github.com/user-attachments/assets/2acc34e9-d6aa-4124-a973-37c838b5866c" />

-**💡Insights:**
+**<ins>💡Insights:</ins>**
-❖ Palo Alto Networks WildFire is a cloud-delivered malware analysis service that uses data and threat intelligence from the industry’s largest global community.
+- ❖ Palo Alto Networks WildFire is a cloud-delivered malware analysis service that uses data and threat intelligence from the industry’s largest global community.
-❖ This incident is triggered by the malware test file, and you will be able to get more details on this threat.
+- ❖ This incident is triggered by the malware test file, and you will be able to get more details on this threat.
 You can use the download button on the upper left to download a copy of this report.
-❖ Close the WildFire Analysis Report.
+- ❖ Close the WildFire Analysis Report.
 Close the WildFire Analysis Report.

 **Step 6.** Run the following command to determine your Linux Hostname.